openeuropa/documentation/docs/knowledge-base/routing-sytem.md

 ```

-2. In your src/Controller add your page controller class and your methods
+2. In your src/Controller add your page controller class and your methods.

-As basic route controller you can use Drupal\Core\Controller\ControllerBase.
+As basic route controller you can extends Drupal\Core\Controller\ControllerBase.

 ```namespace Drupal\example\Controller;